rivie13/rivie13.github.io/contact.md

       <div>
         <h3 class="font-semibold text-gray-900">What instruments do you teach?</h3>
-        <p class="text-gray-700 mt-2">I offer lessons primarily in piano, guitar, and music theory.
+        <p class="text-gray-700 mt-2">I offer lessons primarily in voice, piano, and music theory.
 Contact me for information about other instruments or specialized musical training.</p>
       </div>

       <div>